rOpenSpain/spanish/README.md

 - Try to clean text prior to conversion automagically
 - Include decimals (cents) into conversion
+- reverse conversion (from numbers to chars)
-- Add CAdastral Geolocation function
+- Add Cadastral Geolocation function